-Coffee is a source of nutrients and antioxidants that may benefit the skin, scalp, and hair.
+Coffee may benefit the skin, scalp, and hair.
 A person can use it to exfoliate, treat acne, increase blood flow, and balance pH levels.

 In this article, we describe eight ways to use coffee on the scalp, hair, and skin.
 We also provide research that helps to clarify the potential benefits.